Ahad690/DR-RAM-Diabetic-Retinopathy-Detection/README.md

 ```

 > [!TIP]
-> You can customize the `CHECKPOINT_PATH` and `IMAGE_PATH` variables inside `notebooks/inference.py` to test different models or images.
-By default, it looks for the model in `results/checkpoints/drram_best.pth`.
+> By default, the script picks the first image from `sample_images/`.
+You can change the `IMAGE_PATH` variable in `notebooks/inference.py` to test any of the 20 images.

 ---